DevDynamo28/IN-Stock-Scanner/README.md

 ## Generating Kite access tokens

-Use `gen_token.py` to obtain and store the Zerodha Kite `access_token`:
+First add your API credentials to `config/secrets.yaml` (copy `secrets.example.yaml` if the file doesn't exist) under the keys `kite_api_key` and `kite_api_secret`.
+Then run:

 ```bash
 python gen_token.py
 ```

 The script prints a login URL.
 Open the URL in a browser, authenticate with Zerodha and copy the `request_token` from the redirect URL.
 Paste it back into the script when prompted.
-A new `access_token` will be generated and saved to `config/secrets.yaml` alongside your API key and secret.
+A new `access_token` will be generated and stored back into `config/secrets.yaml`.

 ## Running the live scanner